UT-Austin-RPL/amago/README.md

 <details>

 Explorative action noise is implemented by `gym.Wrapper`s (`amago.envs.exploration`).
 Env creation automatically wraps the training envs in `Experiment.exploration_wrapper_type`, and these wrappers are `gin.configurable`.
-One thing to note that is that if the current exploration noise parameter is epsilon_t, the default behavior is for each actor to sample a value in [0, epsilon_t] on each `reset`.
+One thing to note that is that if the current exploration noise parameter is `epsilon_t`, the default behavior is for each actor to sample a value `multiplier` in [0, 1] on each `reset` and set the exploration noise to `multiplier * epsilon_t`.
 In other words the exploration schedule defines the maximum possible value and AMAGO is randomizing over all the settings beneath it to reduce tuning.
 This can be disabled by `randomize_eps=False`.

 ```python
 from amago.envs.exploration import EpsilonGreedy